-This year, I had the privilege of putting on my first VBS ever.
+This year, I had the privilege of putting on my first VBS ever and learned about what works to energize VBS volunteers.
 It was hard to prepare for, having not seen a VBS since I was a child, but I think it was great to come at it with a fresh approach.
 I was unsure about how I would keep my volunteers excited about five back-to-back nights full of kids following them around, but somehow they loved every minute of it.
 We even had new volunteers each night because our volunteers would tell their friends to come join us.

 Here are six ways we have found to be successful at keeping our VBS volunteers energized: